ElectricCanary/FXProg/README.md

 The connection between the programmer and the FXCore is pretty simple:

 Connect PinB0 (physical pin 5) of the programmer to the SDA pin of the FXCore.
-Connect PinB2 (physical pin 7) of the programmer to the SCL pon of the FXCore.
+Connect PinB2 (physical pin 7) of the programmer to the SCL pin of the FXCore.
 Connect both pull-up resistors to +3V3 (1k or 4k7 should be fine).

 ## Software